 - 1) Technical Assessment: - a) Conduct topographic/bathymetry survey to create map for basin geometry and to get potential tidal prism and stage storage curve - b) Water balance model.
 Water level recorders were installed in the lake and Swantown Creek in January 201 to collect hydrologic data necessary to develop a hydrodynamic model of water balance.
-Estimate rainfall runoff using available precipitation, watershed data, and hydrology calculations.
-Apply a one-dimensional hydrodynamic model of the lake, the adjacent drainage channel, culverts and Strait.
-A simplified model focused on the hydraulics of the culverts and water balance will be used.
+Estimate runoff using available precipitation, watershed data, and hydrology calculations.
+Develop a one-dimensional hydrodynamic model of the lake, the adjacent drainage channel, culverts and Strait.
 Rainfall and runoff, evaporation, and overtopping will be considered.
-The utility of the model will be gauged with available data.
-The overall objective is to understand the relationship between rainfall-runoff, discharge and water level in the lake, determine the volume and frequency of surface discharge from the lake to the sound that would be expected under current and future climatic conditions, and to develop a tool to evaluate the expected hydraulics of alternative inlet configuration (e.g., larger culverts, open channel, overtopped barrier). - c) Assess wave climate and littoral transport.
+The overall objective is to understand the relationship between rainfall-runoff, discharge and water level in the lake, determine the volume and frequency of surface discharge from the lake to the sound that would be expected under current and future climatic conditions, and to develop a tool to evaluate the expected hydraulics of alternative inlet configuration.

+- c) Assess wave climate and littoral transport.
 Conduct a wind wave generation hindcast analysis using Smith Island wind data.
 Use available maps to characterize wind wave generation fetches.
-Develop a wind wave climate.
 Analyze data from NOAA NNDBC Buoy 46088 to confirm the wind wave climate and characterize penetration of waves from the ocean.
 Apply the wave climate to characterize wave power incident to the site in order to address inlet closure/ stability, longshore sediment transport and wave overtopping. - d) Perform inlet analysis: wave power vs. runoff power and tidal prism to estimate breaching frequency.
-Applied geomorphology indexes will be used to investigate the likelihood of an inlet remaining open.
-Given the strong wave exposure and small tidal prism, but large runoff and wave overtopping, the natural system was probably intermittently open.
-This analysis will address the feasibility of an inlet and its characteristics. - e) Identification of infrastructure constraints (including septic, roadway, fill, buried utilities, and foundation) for two or three potential locations of structures/open channels.
-Identification of parcel ownerships, easements, covenants, and projected for several potential locations of structures/open channels due to changed tidal regime. - f) Wetlands functional assessment.
-Identification of current marsh habitats, wildlife species using these habitats, and projected impacts due to changed tidal regime.

-2) Conceptual Design
+Applied geomorphology indexes will be used to investigate the likelihood of an inlet remaining open. - e) Identification of infrastructure constraints (septic, roadway, fill, buried utilities, and foundations) for two or three potential locations of structures/open channels. - f) Wetlands functional assessment.
+Identification of current marsh habitats, wildlife species using these habitats, and projected impacts due to changed tidal regime. - 2) Conceptual Design

-Once the technical analyses are complete SFEG, affected landowners and the engineering consultant will work together to identify potential project alternatives and develop conceptual designs for each alternative.
+Once the technical analyses are complete SFEG, affected landowners and the engineering consultant will work together to identify potential project alternatives and develop conceptual approaches for each alternative.

-- a) Identification of various alternatives for achieving the project objectives (each alternative will be presented as a plan view drawing located on an accurately-scaled site plan - b) Evaluation of the various alternatives and discussion of the pros and cons of each alternative including a rough construction cost estimate c) A conceptual design will be developed for the preferred alternative based on the outcomes of Tasks 1 and 2.
-The design will be sufficient to move forward to with seeking funding for Phase 2 of this Project - Design and permitting.
+- a) Identification of various alternatives for achieving the project objectives (each alternative will be presented as a plan view drawing located on an accurately-scaled site plan). - b) Evaluation of the various alternatives and discussion of the pros and cons of each alternative including a rough construction cost estimate - 3) Outreach

-3) Outreach